Bartlesville Radio » News » Fire Hydrant Flushing Continues

 Ben Nicholas

-to Adams Blvd.
-The second area begins at Madison Blvd. going east to Bison Rd. from Tuxedo going south to Adams Blvd.
+Crews will be working in the area from Adams Boulevard going south to Nowata Road, from Silver Lake going east to Highway 75.

-Crews will be flushing every weekday from 7:00-to-3:00 until the areas are complete.
+The second crew will be from Highway 75 going east to Bison Road from Adams Boulevard, south to Nowata road, to include the Industrial Park.

-Do be advised that discoloration of water may occur during the process, so please use caution when laundering clothes.
+Do be advised, discoloration of water may occur, so please use caution when laundering clothes.

 « Back to News